HTenkanen/mobility-course/source/course-info/installing-miniconda.rst

 Installing JupyterLab
 ~~~~~~~~~~~~~~~~~~~~~~~

-We use `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html>`__ as the main programming environment during this course.
+We use `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html>`__ as the main programming environment.
+JupyterLab also comes with the environment that we provided for you above.

-JupyterLab can be installed like any other packages using the conda install command.
+In case you are interested to use it in other environments, you can install it like any other packages using the conda install command.
 For other options and more information, take a look at the `JupyterLab installation instructions <https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html>`__.

 **Install JupyterLab from the conda-forge channel:**